ericabgraboyes/belly-button-challenge/README.md

 ### Use Javascript and Plotly to create visualizations for the dashboard:
 #### Requested Visuals -- to display for a specific test subject ID
 <ol>
-  <li> Create a drop down (single selection) for individuals to select a test subject ID
-  <li> Display the sample metadata, i.e., an individual's demographic information.
+  <li> Create a drop down (single selection) for individuals to select a test subject ID.
+Display the sample metadata, i.e., an individual's demographic information.
 Display each key-value pair associated with the selected test subject <br>
   <img src= "https://github.com/ericabgraboyes/belly-button-challenge/blob/main/Images/DemographicPanel.jpg" alt ="Demographic Panel">

   <li> Create a horizontal bar chart with the top 10 OTUs found in that individual